intel/intel-extension-for-transformers/examples/deployment/README.md

 cd <project folder/intel_extension_for_transformers/>
 python setup.py install/develop
 ```
-If only use backends, just add "--backends" while installing.
-And Intel Neural Compressor isn't necessary.
+If you only use backends, just add "--backends" while installing.
+The new package is named intel_extension_for_transformers_backends.
+And the Intel Neural Compressor isn't necessary.
 ```
 python3 setup.py install/develop --backends
 ```
+>**Note**: Please check either intel_extension_for_transformers or intel_extension_for_transformers_backends installed in env to prevent possible confilcts.
+You can pip uninstall intel_extension_for_transformers/intel_extension_for_transformers_backends before installing.

 ##### 3. Generate optimal BERT model